About me

 Of particular interest is the development of theoretically-sound practices for data science.
 I work towards deriving mathematically-precise guarantees of privacy, equity, and optimality.

-Before my current position, I was a graduate student and NSF Fellow at North Carolina State University, advised by Patrick L. Combettes.
-My PhD thesis, titled "Construction of Functions from Nonlinear Transformations," was on nonlinear analysis, algorithm development, signal recovery, and modeling.
-I majored in Mathematics at James Madison University, and I participated in several undergraduate research programs in the USA with Anne Shiu (Texas A&M), Hala Nelson (JMU), and Caroline Lubert (JMU/NASA/Northrop Grumman).
+Before my current position, I was a postdoctoral researcher working with Sebastian Pokutta at the Interactive Optimization and Learning (IOL) Lab, which is both part of the Institute of Mathematics at Technische Universität Berlin and the AI for Society, Science, and Technology Department at the Zuse-Institute Berlin.
+As an NSF Graduate Research Fellow at North Carolina State University, I was advised by Patrick L. Combettes.
+My PhD thesis was on nonlinear analysis, algorithm development, signal recovery, and modeling.
+I majored in Mathematics at JMU, and I participated in several undergraduate research programs in the USA with Anne Shiu (Texas A&M), Hala Nelson (JMU), and Caroline Lubert (JMU).
 On a personal note, I am from the Blue Ridge Mountains of Appalachia.
 I enjoy cooking, ultimate frisbee, bluegrass, and Dungeons & Dragons.

 CV